 >>>

-Now you know how to convert a Python list to tuple as well!
+Now you also know how to convert a Python list to a tuple!

 Which method is best?